 As a life long lover of nature's boundless diversity, someone who finds every hair on the head of an Anopheles mosquito as heartwarming as every whisker on a fat, clumsy kitten and someone with open contempt for the prevalence of Arachnophobia, it may come as a surprise to many that I sort of have one zoological phobia myself.
 One so severe during my childhood that I feared even setting foot in the lush wild environments I so badly wanted to play in.
 One that triggered such a blind, hysterical flight response that I'm lucky it was never triggered on the edge of a busy highway.

 What was it about ticks, and only ticks, that ever turned me into such a punchable baby?
 Enough fear persists that they're still constantly on my mind when I'm outdoors, and just thinking about them in depth leaves me with the pitter patter of imaginary feet tip-toeing their way through my hair.
-I suppose, then, that I am familiar with the sensations experienced by people with a knee-jerk fear of insects and arachnids, but there is one important difference here, and yes, this is the precise criteria by which I separate the punchable babies of the world from the respectable, rational human beings:
+I suppose, then, that I am familiar with the sensations experienced by people with a knee-jerk fear of insects and arachnids, but there is one important difference here, and yes, this is the precise criteria by which I separate people who are merely "afraid" of something from the jerkholes:

 "It's otay!
 I'm only wittle!"